 Never Use A Dishwasher

-Regardless of what is stated in the manufacturer's instructions, it would be best if you never put a knife - serrated or otherwise - in a dishwasher.
+Regardless of what is stated in the manufacturer's instructions, it would be best not to put a knife—serrated or otherwise—in a dishwasher.
 Dishwashers use a rather harsh washing process that will dull the serrated edge of your knives.
-Many different types of cooking equipment can be harmed if placed in a dishwasher, such as nonstick cookware or wooden utensils.
+Many different types of cooking equipment, such as nonstick cookware or wooden utensils, can be harmed if placed in a dishwasher.
 Knives should also be on this list.

 Avoid immersing your steak knives in water or allowing them to remain submerged.
 Extended contact with moisture can result in rust and harm, especially for knives with wooden handles.